symfony/symfony-docs/service_container.rst

 .. tip::

     The ``LoggerInterface`` type-hint in the ``__construct()`` method is optional, but a good idea.
-You can find the right type-hint by reading the docs for the service or by using the ``php bin/console debug:container`` console command.
+You can find the correct type-hint by reading the docs for the service or by using the ``php bin/console debug:container`` console command.

 Next, tell the container the service has a constructor argument: